abelcheung/beautiful-jekyll/README.md

 user base.
 Intended and finished changes include:

 - [x] Remote theme support
-- [x] URL settings follow Jekyll guideline
+- [x] URL settings follow Jekyll guideline (available upstream)
-- [x] Font Awesome updated to 5.8
+- [x] Font Awesome updated to 5.9.0 webfont version
+    - Not using SVG due to [problem in IE for CSS pseudo element][4]
 - [x] Bootstrap updated to 3.4.1 to migitate XSS vulnerability
 - [ ] Use Bootstrap 4.x with SASS integration
 - [ ] More SASS refactoring, currently theme only uses raw CSS